 Additional Chase Sapphire Preferred benefits include unlimited deliveries with no delivery fee and reduced service fees on orders over $12 for a minimum of one year on qualifying food purchases with a DoorDash DashPass subscription.
 Activate your card by December 31, 2021.

 Additionally, cardholders can earn up to $60 in statement credits on Peloton Digital and All-Access Memberships through December 31, 2021.
-Points are also worth 25% more when redeemed through the new Chase Dining hub in Ultimate Rewards, now through April 30, 2021.
+Points are also worth 25% more when redeemed through the Chase Dining hub in Ultimate Rewards, now through Sept.
+30, 2021.

 Chase Sapphire Reserve